 - 1. The employee is unable to work at all due to the injuries sustained in the industrial accident.
 19 Del.
 C. § 2324.
 Benefits are calculated by determining the claimant's average weekly wage (AWW) and multiplying that by 2/3 to obtain his compensable rate.
 This rate is set at the time of the accident. - 2.
-The AWW is subject to a maximum and minimum rate set by the Department of Labor on an annual basis.
-If the employee's average weekly wage is less than the minimum compensation, then the rate for total disability will the same as average weekly wage. - 3.
+The AWW is subject to a maximum and minimum set by the Department of Labor on an annual basis.
+If an employee's average weekly wage exceeds the maximum then his rate for total disability will be set at the maximum compensation rate.
+However, he may have an increased rate for permanent impairment or disfigurement benefits if he was at the maximum or minimum rate at the time of the accident, then his rate is recalculated when he is rated for permanent impairment subject again to the maximum and minimum.
+If an employee's average weekly wage is less than the minimum, then his rate for total disability will be set at his average weekly wage. - 3.
 The average weekly wage is calculated by averaging the previous 26 weeks of weekly gross wages received by the employee.
 This includes any overtime hours or bonuses.
 19 Del.
 C. § 2302. - 4.
-Temporary total disability benefits continue until such time as the Board signs an Order terminating the benefits or the claimant voluntarily signs a Final Receipt indicating that the benefits have ended or that they have returned to work.
-A carrier or employer may not unilaterally stop paying benefits once an agreement has been reached or benefits started.
-The employer may file a Petition for Review of the Agreement in order to terminate the benefits if it has a medical opinion or functional capacity evaluation indicating that the claimant may return to work with or without physical restrictions.
+Temporary total disability benefits continue until such time as the Board signs an Order terminating the benefits or the claimant voluntarily signs a Final Receipt indicating that the benefits have ended or that he has returned to work.
+A carrier or employer may not unilaterally stop paying benefits once an agreement has been reached and benefits have started.
+The employer may file a Petition for Review of the Agreement in order to terminate the benefits, if it has a medical opinion or functional capacity evaluation indicating that the claimant may return to work with or without physical restrictions.
 19 Del.
 C. § 2347.